Ed94/VaultedVulkan/README.md

 The scope of this library is sort of outlined in the VT_Vaults.hpp and VaultedThermals.hpp

 My current intentions is to get this going as far as I like in conjunction with following various vulkan guides, and making my engine mvp.
 After that is done, this will be pubically released with some sort of open source license, and I will most likely stop maintaining it unless I decide to use it for another project.

+P.S.
+Vulkan should have been mainly a C++ library with a generated C library, not the other way around.